zineb198/DefiIA/README.md

 # DefiIA

 This repository is the code used during the Kaggle Challenge : [IA and Ethics](https://www.kaggle.com/c/defi-ia-insa-toulouse/overview).
 The aim of this competition is to assign the correct job category to a job description.
 The data is therefore representative of what can be found on the English speaking part of the Internet, and thus contains a certain amount of bias.
-One of the goals of this competition is to design a solution that is both accurate as well as fair.
+One of the goals of this competition is to design a solution that is both accurate as well as fair. <br />
+You can find an exploratory analysis of the data in the `notebook` folder of this git. <br />

 ## Tutorial